 Christine’s Pursuit team reached out and helped Prime Care secure an SBA Paycheck Protection Program loan (PPP), which helped the company retain employees and, recently, an SBA Economic Impact Disaster Loan (EIDL), too.

 In addition, Christine and Pursuit focused on improving Prime Care’s digital presence and marketing the business, particularly to build private-pay clientele.

 “We want to be ready to rebuild beyond the pandemic, so we developed our new website, which I’m really proud of,” says Christine.
 “Sherri and the Pursuit team gave us great advice about details like including client testimonials and links to news articles that include Prime Care.
 We also strengthened our social media outreach and together, all of this is already having tangible results.”

 Christine credits Pursuit’s personal touch as one of elements that’s meant the most.
-“When the pandemic hit, Sherri reached out right away – and I can’t imagine most lenders doing that.
+“When the pandemic hit, Sherri reached out right away.
 It’s clear that our successes are their successes and our struggles their struggles.”

 Even in challenging times, the satisfaction of business ownership outweighs the struggles

 While the last few years have been challenging, Christine says that it’s all worth it, too.

 “Working for ourselves is one of the best decisions we’ve ever made.
 There are hiccups, but as we build our business, we’re also teaching our children about resilience and patience.
 They’re learning that there are options in life and we can all choose our futures.
 Even with the struggles, we’re happy where we are in life.
 And it’s never a straight line to that happiness – it takes time and commitment and compromise.”